Mottos of Francoist Spain: ¡Arriba España! (Up with Spain!)

 Medal commemorating the Nationalist victory of the Civil War, imprinted with the slogan Arriba España and Una Grande Libre Imperial.

-It was proposed by the Falangist pioneer Rafael Sánchez Mazas.
+The origin of the cry "Up with Spain!" is usually attributed to the Spanish writer and reformer Ricardo Macías Picavea in 1899, and was later proposed by the Falangist pioneer Rafael Sánchez Mazas.

 The decision to use 'up' instead of 'long live' was justified on the basis that the term 'live' was insufficient.
 The word 'up' conveys the idea of Spanish patriots standing at attention, asserting their active willingness to improve Spain.
 It also resonated with the providential belief that all events are predetermined by God.

 Spain's ultimate triumph lies in security and faith.
 In this way, security and faith will mean a Spain that's one, great and free, one which will triumph in the way we have always hoped for.
 This will allow Spain return to the way it once was, to return to its path and to its roots.
 Because Spain's history isn't anything more than that: a constant strive towards the highest ideals of the soul.
 We don't bow down to low, minor or insignificant things.
 We serve nothing but the highest and greatest.
 Therefore, in saying "Up with Spain", we summarise our history and, at the same time, illustrate our hope.
 Because what we want is for Spain to return to its "rightful place", to the place it has been assigned by history.
 And that place is "up", meaning up above, close to the spirit, to the ideal, to faith...and above all, close to God."